MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 ### Remarks

-Regarding floating point to chars conversions:
+About floating point to chars conversions:

 `value` is converted to a string using `printf()` in the "C" locale style.
 The conversion specifier is `f` or `e`, chosen by whichever one provides the shortest representation.
-In the case of a tie, `f` is used.
+If there is a tie, `f` is used.

 Functions that take a floating-point `value` but not a `precision` parameter ensure that the string representation consists of the smallest  number of characters such that there is at least one digit before the radix point (if present).
 Parsing the representation using the corresponding `from_chars` function will recover the value exactly.